My Main Page with Links to My Other

 Critics argue that bad behavior often

-bad results attributed to reward are due to regression to the mean.
+bad results attributed to reward result from regression to the mean.
 Good and

-what you do, and no matter how ludicrous the reasons are.
+your actions and no matter how ludicrous their reasons.

 Even rewards provoke attacks.
 Spoiled

-when it is delayed, too soft, too harsh, or too improbable.
+when delayed, too soft, too harsh, or too improbable.

-Staddon points out that psychologists are not the only behaviorists out there.
-Some of the best minds in media dominated societies are adept at one thing: Manipulation.
+Staddon points out that psychologists are not the only behaviorists.
+Some brilliant minds in media dominated societies are adept at one thing: Trickery.

-Staddon claims that believing in freedom is a form of freedom, though he errors by defining free will as feeling free.
+Staddon claims that believing in freedom is a form of freedom, but he errors by defining free will as feeling free.
+Free will is the ability to create thoughts and actions partly uncaused by the physical universe.

-If holding people responsible is a part of a deterministic universe, it is a part
+If holding individuals responsible is a part of a deterministic universe, it is a part

 that leads to much better consequences than assuming that people cannot act

 otherwise.
-Fatalism or a tragic sense of life has terrible consequences, no
+Fatalism or a tragic sense of life causes terrible consequences, no

-He makes the superb, important point that a good theory will often offer better practical applications than practical efforts using half-baked theories and technologies.
-In the 19th century those who worked out electromagnetic theories helped create our electrical society while those who tackled the practical matter of developing super steam engines hit dead ends or at least cul-de-sacs.
+Staddon makes the superb point that a good theory often offers better practical applications than practical efforts using half-baked theories and technologies.
+In the 19th century, those who worked out electromagnetic theories helped create our electrical society while those who tackled the practical matter of developing super steam engines hit dead ends or at least cul-de-sacs.
+This book provides a history and overview, not many specific actions.
+Part of the material mentioned here appeared in Staddon's excellent Atlantic Monthly article, back when the Atlantic had better articles.
+Worth reading.

 My Main Page with Links to My Other Book Reviews